WordPress vs. Other CMS Platforms: How Does WordPress Stack Up Against the Rest?

 SiteGround’s Auto-install website builders.

 A CMS and a website builder are two different things – though they may seem the same at the surface.
-A website builder is a WYSIWYG solution that lets you build a website and, later on, add content to as well.
-A CMS is miles apart since it comes with multiple other features such as security controls, taxonomies, appearance, and other such powerful functionalities.
+A website builder is a WYSIWYG solution that lets you build a website and, later on, add content as well.
+On the other hand, a CMS is miles apart since it has multiple other features such as security controls, taxonomies, appearance, and other powerful functionalities.

 In this article, we’ve gone away from the old and compared WordPress with the following CMS:

 Let’s see how they rank up against one another.

 An open-source project began as a fork of another blogging tool named B2-Catalog.
 Over time, it’s gone miles above its humble beginnings to become a CMS with a 33% market share and the go-to CMS for people looking to build a website from all walks of life.

 WordPress is extremely user-friendly and intuitive based on PHP and the MySQL database.
 You can create a functional and responsive website with just a basic understanding.
 Its small learning curve is the reason why it’s loved and adored by so many.